DoepDopiDope/WerewolvesCompany/releases/WerewolvesCompany-0.4.0/README.md

 The Werewolf shall kill other players before ship departure.

 The Werewolf has the ability to kill another player (with cooldown).

+The Werewolves can see each other if the option is enabled (on by default).
+See the "Werewolves Know Each Other" config parameter.

 ### Villager